 This project catalogued, promoted and preserved the existing Smithers Exploration Group’s (SEG) Rock Room – a collection of more than 2,000 rocks from across British Columbia with a focus on the Northwest Region.

 More than half of the money spent on mineral exploration in BC is spent in the northwest and north-central parts of the province.
-Located in Smithers, SEG’s purpose-designed Rock Room hosts more than 2,000 rock samples from the deposits and important rock units in this highly prospective mineral exploration area.
+The town of Smithers in northwest BC is a gateway and important support hub.
+As such, it is the ideal location for the purpose-built SEG Rock Room, which hosts more than 2,000 rock samples from the deposits and geologic units across the province.

-Although the extensive collection contains a wealth of geological knowledge of the area, new samples are needed to complete the collection and work is required to store and promote its value to the audiences that will benefit from accessing the collection, including exploration geologists, students and community members.
+Although the extensive collection contains a wealth of geological knowledge, new samples are regularly added to the collection and work is required to catalogue and promote the collection.

 This project fits under Geoscience BC’s Strategic Objective of ‘Advancing Science & Innovative Geoscience Technologies’ and the goal to:

-Access to the complete, curated collection will help to train field geologists and prospectors updating their regional knowledge; under-graduates and high school students as part of earth science studies; and First Nations.
-The collection is currently available through the annual Rock Talk conference or by booking a visit to the collection.
-By digitizing samples in the collection, access to the Rock Room will be expanded online to connect with a wider audience.
+Access to the complete, curated collection helps inform and train geologists and prospectors; under-graduates and high school students; and local Indigenous groups.
+Digitizing samples in the collection is expanding access to the Rock Room online to connect with a wider audience.

-The Rock Room is in Smithers, BC and the samples have been collected from across northcentral and northwest BC, including Kitimat Stikine Regional District, Bulkley-Nechako Regional District and Fraser Fort George Regional District.
+The Rock Room is in Smithers, BC with samples from across BC, including Kitimat Stikine Regional District, Bulkley-Nechako Regional District and Fraser Fort George Regional District.